A Website Construction Guide for Visual Artists:

 /" as a signal that its pathway will involve looking inside of a folder.

-Let's say the visitor is looking at your page.htm document, and needs to get back to the home (default.htm) page.
+Let's say the visitor is looking at your page1.htm document, and needs to get back to the home (default.htm) page.

-You can provide a "back" button, but if you create a link on page1.htm like
+You can provide a link to go "back", but if you write the link on page1.htm like

 <a href="../default.htm">Back to main page</a>